pbassham/lava-runner/README.md

 # Lava Runner for VSCode

 Welcome to **Lava Runner** for VSCode, an extension designed specifically for developers working with Lava code in the context of the RockRMS church management system.
-This powerful extension enables you to run Lava code remotely on a RockRMS server, directly from your local development environment.
-With Lava Runner, you can effortlessly execute your code and view the results through a convenient preview window, all without leaving the comfort of VSCode.
+This extension enables you to run Lava code remotely on a RockRMS server, directly from your local development environment.
+With Lava Runner, you can execute your Lava code and view the results through a convenient preview window, similar to how the 'Lava Tester' plugin works for the frontend of Rock, but without leaving the comfort and power of the VSCode editor.

 ## Features